adhikasp/hn-data-fetcher/readme.md

 # Hacker News Data Fetcher

-A tool to fetch and store Hacker News data in a SQLite database.
+A high-performance tool to fetch and store Hacker News data in Parquet format.

 ## Installation